Luffykun20/Professional-README-Creator/README.md

 ## [Description](#table-of-contents)

 This Command line application dynamically generates a professional README file based on the user's answers to the prompted questions.
-This command line application quickly creates a README file for developers' projects, which allows them to spend more on other fields of the project.
+This command line application quickly creates a README file for developers' projects, which allows them to spend more time on other fields of the project.
 It works by taking the user's inputs, and creating a README file  using markdown language.

 ## [Table of Contents](#table-of-contents)